 This is usually when a person has a provable, ongoing relationship with your business, and the marketing is directly related to that relationship.

 For example, if someone has subscribed to a service, has an account or is a member, and the marketing is relevant to the relationship.

 It does not cover sending messages after someone has just bought something from your business.“

 If you really want to go there, and your business model is based on the ethical grey line, then here are your inferred consent outs:

-- Existing Relationships – If there is an existing business or other relationship where there is a reasonable expectation that you will send them ongoing commercial messages.
+- Existing Relationships – If there is a provable, ongoing, existing business or other relationship where there is a reasonable expectation that you will send them ongoing commercial messages.

 Let’s talk about relationships for a minute.